-The Company has complied with the disclosure requirements of Schedule V of Listing Regulations.
+The Company has complied with the disclosure requirements of the Schedule V of SEBI Listing Regulations.

-Except for the non-compliances as referred in Secretarial Audit Report of FY 2022-23 as explained in the Board's Report and Corporate Governance Certificate for FY 22-23, for which required penalty have been paid to the stock exchanges, the Company is in compliance with corporate governance requirements specified in regulation 17 to 27 and clauses (b) to (i) of subregulation (2) of Regulation 46 of the Listing Regulations.
-The details of penalties paid have been mentioned in the Business Responsibility & Sustainability Report forming part of Annual Report.
+Except for the non-compliances as referred in Secretarial Audit Report of FY 2023-24 as explained in the Board's Report and Corporate Governance Certificate for FY 23-24, for which required penalty have been paid to the stock exchanges, the Company is in compliance with corporate governance requirements specified in regulation 17 to 27 and clauses (b) to (i) of subregulation (2) of Regulation 46 of the SEBI Listing Regulations.

 A Certificate from the Practicing Company Secretary M/s.
-Ashish Kapoor & Associates, confirming compliance with the conditions of Corporate Governance as stipulated under Regulation of the Listing Regulations, is annexed hereinafter.
+Ashish Kapoor & Associates, confirming compliance with the conditions of Corporate Governance as stipulated under Regulation of the SEBI Listing Regulations, is annexed hereinafter.